 - Prescription medicines (if you need them).

-- Travelling gear (if you know you’ll have to leave home safely during a crisis)
+- Travelling gear (if you know you’ll have to leave home during a crisis)

-Don’t let a long list stress you out.
+Don’t let a long list of things stress you out.
 Again, you definitely don’t need all the things on this list – especially if you live in a city.
-There may not be room in your apartment to store all this stuff.
+There may not be room in your apartment to store all this stuff anyway.

 Our bodies are surprisingly resilient!

-Although the above list is quite long, some things in the list only need one jar or one box.
-Assuming that you are currently eating a varied diet and are not actively battling a serious illness that may be causing your body’s vitamin stores to be low, your body will be able to cope for quite a long time on a monotonous ‘vitamin-rich’ diet.
-For example, eating only cereals.
-This is not ideal and it would therefore be a good idea to learn how to grow sprouts and shoots at home.
+Although the above list is quite long, some things in the list you only need a small amount.
+Assuming that you are currently eating a varied diet and are not actively battling a serious illness that may be causing your body’s vitamin reserves to be low, your body will be able to cope for quite a long time on a monotonous diet.
+For example, eating mostly only grains.
+However, this is not ideal and therefore we recommend to learn how to grow sprouts and microgreens at home.

-What do I think about the hiking and crisis food kits?
+What do I think about the pre-made crisis & hiking food kits?

-In general, I do not recommend them.
-Travel and crisis kits tend to contain unnecessary additives, many of them are of low nutritional value and the cheaper end of the range tastes pretty bad.
-Why make a crisis situation even more difficult for yourself with food that tastes bad and makes you feel bad?
+In general, I would not recommend them.
+Travel and crisis kits tend to contain unnecessary additives, many of them are of low nutritional value and the cheaper ones can taste pretty bad.
+Why make a crisis situation even more difficult for yourself with food that does not taste good and makes you feel bad?

-Hiking food can be 35x more expensive than regular food
+Hiking food kits can be 35x more expensive than regular food

-You can also find clean and tasty kits in hiking shops, but their prices are quite hefty and they’re not designed for domestic crisis situations.
+You can sometimes find clean and tasty food kits, but their prices are quite hefty and they’re not designed for domestic crisis situations.
 They are mostly for hiking – where the overall weight of the backpack is very important.

-For example, one of the freeze-dried honeys available on the market, 100g: tasty, pure and well preserved, contains ~470kcal, but costs ~7€/pack.
-It would cost €21 to cover a day’s needs.
-The whole family needs ~84€/day.
+For example, one of the freeze-dried dishes available on the market, 100g: tasty, pure and well preserved, contains ~470kcal, but costs ~7€/pack.
+It would cost €21 to cover one person’s daily needs.
+For the whole family it would cost ~84€/day.

-Let’s compare it to dried rice, for example.
-You can get the same energy for €0.15 from rice or €0.20 from lentils. ~35x the price difference if you only measure the calorie ratio.
+Let’s compare this with dry rice, for example.
+You can get the same amount of calories for €0.15 from rice, or for €0.20 from lentils.
+This means that the price difference is ~35x if you only measure the calorie ratio.
 But of course we don’t want to eat only cooked rice.
 Add seasonings, tomato paste and whatever else is available in the cupboard and you get a decent 500+kcal meal for just €0.50 – €1.
 The whole family can be fed on a budget of 5-10€ a day, even in the middle of a crisis.

 Make your own crisis kit!

-I’m sharing with you what I think is the simplest, cheapest and most realistic crisis-prepared meal kit.
+I’m sharing with you what I think is the simplest, cheapest and most realistic meal kit for emergencies.

-- 20L plastic bucket with lid – for example this bucket
+- 20L (5 gallon) plastic container with lid – for example this bucket

-- 15kg of cereals – white rice, oats, lentils, millet, buckwheat
+- 15kg (33 pounds) of grains – for example white rice, oats, lentils, millet or buckwheat

 Instructions:

-Fill a 20L bucket with the appropriate cereal – for example white rice.
-Put the food in the bucket in the original packaging, for example in 500g/1kg packs – this will help to maintain the hygiene and cleanliness of the whole store after opening the bucket lid.
-If something goes wrong, the whole bucket won’t go at once.
-Once the bucket is filled to the brim with produce, seal tightly with the lid (you can also add humectants/and or oxygen softeners to the bucket, but this is not essential) and label the bucket with what’s inside and the ‘best before’ date given by the manufacturer.
+Fill a 20L (5 gallon) container with preferred grains or legumes – for example white rice.
+Arrange the grains in the container in their original packaging, for example in 500g/1kg packs – this will help to maintain the hygiene of the whole batch after the lid has been opened.
+If something goes wrong, the whole container won’t go bad at once.
+Once the container is filled to the brim with produce, seal tightly with the lid (you can also add silica gel packs/moisture absorbers to the bucket, but this is not essential) and label the bucket with what’s inside and the ‘best before’ date on the produce.

-Store this bucket in a dry, dark and cool (~20°C is okay) room, lifted up from the damp floor – for example on a wooden stand, in a cupboard or on a shelf.
+Store this bucket in a dry, dark and cool (~20°C is okay) room, lifted up from the floor – for example on a wooden stand or on a shelf.

-- Pests – mice and food moths.
-Mice should not be allowed to enter the storage room.
-Mice will also chew a hole in a thick plastic bucket over time.
-Moths won’t chew through thick plastic, but they will chew through thin plastic wrap.
+- Pests – mice and moths.
+Mice should not be let to enter the storage room.
+Mice can chew a hole in the thick plastic bucket over time.
+Moths won’t chew through thick plastic, but they will chew through light plastic.

 - Moisture – high humidity will eventually seep through practically anything.
-Also, plastic is actually porous, and if moisture gets into food, it can cause the food to go mouldy more quickly.
+Also, plastic is actually porous, and if moisture gets into food, it can cause the food to go moldy more quickly.

-Why is it not recommended to store such a bucket on a concrete floor or in a basement?
+Why is it not recommended to store the container on a concrete floor or in a basement?

 Because even the tightest plastic will eventually let moisture through, both through the walls and through the bottom.
 A cold and damp concrete floor in an otherwise dry room will shorten the life of the food in the bucket.
-Lift the food off the floor, even onto a simple table runner, and you’re done.
+Lift the container off the floor, even just on a simple wooden board, and you’re good to go.

-Under ideal conditions, food will keep for up to 20 years in such a bucket.
+Food can keep for up to 20 years

-Under ideal conditions, white rice will keep for up to 20 years in such a bucket.
-But realistically, I would renew the contents of this bucket every 3 to 5 years.
-To ensure that food renewal is natural, it is important to put food in the bucket that your family eats on a daily/weekly basis.
+Under ideal conditions, white rice will keep for up to 20 years when stored that way.
+But realistically, I would renew the contents of this container every 3 to 5 years.
+For the food supplies to be naturally renewed, it is important to use the food your family eats regularly.

-How long will one 20L bucket with ~15kg of food last?
+How long will one 20L container with ~15kg of food last?

 15kg of dried white rice contains about 55 000 kcal.
 100g of dried rice – 350-370 kcal.
 Sounds like a lot, but for a family of 4, that’s about 7 days’ supply.

-Lentils, buckwheat, oats and similar cereals contain similar amounts of calories in dried form.
+Lentils, buckwheat, oats and similar grains and legumes contain similar amounts of calories in dried form.
 15 kg of carbohydrate-rich food means somewhere between 52 000 – 60 000 kcal.

 A family of 4 would need to put together 2 of these buckets in order to get two weeks’ food.
 For example, one bucket of dried rice and one bucket of dried lentils/beans.